-The Board of Directors have determined that the appropriate level of free reserves should be a minimum of 2.5% of total funding, and ideally at a level to cover one month's payroll costs.
+The Board of Directors have determined that the appropriate level of free reserves should be a minimum of 2.5% of total funding, and ideally at a level to cover two month's payroll costs.
 The policy of the Trust is to carry forward a prudent level of resources designed to meet the long term cyclical needs of renewal and any other unforeseen contingencies, subject to the constraint that the level of resources does not exceed the level permitted by the EFA.
-The Trust's free reserves as at 31st August 2020 were £147k (2019: £134k).
+The Trust's free reserves as at 31st August 2021 were £165k (2020: £147k).
 These free reserves represent 2.7% of total incoming resources in the year.
-The reason for this reserve is to provide sufficient working capital and to provide a cushion to cover the increases in employment costs which is not fully covered by government funding, as well as no increase in funding per pupil.
-In future years' capital maintenance and development projects such as reshaping the building to increase capacity and upgrades to the I.T. infrastructure may be considered in the reserves policy review.
+The reason for this reserve is to provide sufficient working capital and to provide a cushion to cover the increases employment costs and inflation on all expenses.
+The governors have allocated some of these reserves to repairing outside play spaces in the school over the coming years.